 The most common reason for a chicken losing their feathers is the annual molt; however, this isn’t the only reason.

-Let’s take a look at the most common reasons why chickens lose their feathers and our two favourite cures:
+Let’s take a look at the most common reasons why chickens lose their feathers and our two favorite cures:

-The first and most common reason why chickens lose their feathers is the ‘annual moult‘.
+The first and most common reason why chickens lose their feathers is the ‘annual molt.’

-You will noticed when they start to moult they lose feathers around their neck first.
-This will spread to their back and then move to their breast until finally their tail feathers drop out.
+You will notice when they start to molt, they lose feathers around their neck first.
+This will spread to their back and then move to their breast until finally, their tail feathers drop out.

-The typical moult lasts around 6 weeks, however older chickens moult much slower and it can take them up to 10-12 weeks.
+The typical molt lasts around 6 weeks.
+However, older chickens molt much slower and can take them up to 10-12 weeks.

-In addition to their feathers dropping out, you will also notice that their comb will lose some of its colour and it won’t be a vibrant red any longer.
+In addition to their feathers dropping out, you will also notice that their comb will lose some of its colors, and it won’t be a vibrant red any longer.